jkempf42/kube-volttron/cluster-config/README.md

 to route packets out of the VM, which are completely unnecessary for the kube-volttron use case.
-Kube-volttron doesn't need this, since the only service the gateway nodes will be accessing is the Volttron Central service running on the cloud VM.
+Kube-volttron doesn't need this, since the only service the gateway nodes will be accessing is the Volttron Central service running on the central node.
 The best guide I've found is at [this link](https://www.digitalocean.com/community/tutorials/how-to-set-up-wireguard-on-ubuntu-20-04).
 The author notes where you can skip configuration instructions for deploying Wireguard as a VPN server, and includes instructions for configuring with IPv6 which